devian-al/AWS-DVA-C01/README.md

 # Amazon Cognito
-## Intro
+## Overview
-We want to give our users an identity so that they can interact with our application.
+To give our users an identity so that they can interact with our application.
 - Cognito User Pools (CUP)
   - Sign in functionality for app users
   - Integrate with API Gateway & Application Load Balancer